Buzachero/text-transfer-client-server-tcp/README.md

 All the application's properties can be configured in constants.py

 ```
-PREFIX_IP_ALLOWED: prefix of the client ip address allowed to communicate with the server
-AUTHORIZATION_KEY: authorization secret key for client/server communication
+AUTHENTICATION_KEY: authentication secret key for client/server communication
 CLIENT_FILE_PATH: file path of the client where text is sent or received to/from the server
 SERVER_FILE_PATH: file path of the server where text is sent or received to/from the client
-SUCCESS_AUTH_REPLY = server success reply
+SUCCESS_AUTH_REPLY: authentication successful reply from the server
-FAILURE_AUTH_REPLY = server failure reply
+FAILURE_AUTH_REPLY: authentication failure reply from the server
 SERVER_HOST: host of the server
-PORT: listen port of the server
+PORT: listening port of the server
-SECONDS_BEFORE_CLOSE_CONN = number of seconds before the server close the TCP connection
 ```

 ### Description
-Client/server of the application communicate using the TCP protocol.
+The communication between client and server is done by the usage of TCP protocol.

-The client firstly send an option number to the server, indicating:
+After successful authentication (described below), the client firstly send an option number to the server, indicating:
 <ul>
 <li>Client wants to send data to the server;</li>
 <li>Client wants to receive data from the server;</li>